Freedom In The World 2018 – Somaliland *

 F2.
 Does due process prevail in civil and criminal matters?
 2 / 4

 Due process is observed unevenly.
-Poverty and political factors play a role in how cases are charged and investigated, and whether there is adequate and timely representation for the defendant.
+Poverty and political factors play a role in how cases are charged and investigated, and whether there is an adequate and timely representation for the defendant.
 Both customary law and Sharia (Islamic law) are in use alongside civil law, which complicates adherence to statutory procedure.
 In practice, police often engage in arbitrary arrests and hold detainees without charge for longer than the legal limit of 48 hours.
 Lawyers are frequently denied access to detained clients.

 F3.
 Is there protection from the illegitimate use of physical force and freedom from war and insurgencies?
 1 / 4